pascalberger/Cake.Issues-Presentation/PITCHME.md

 * Pre-made build script for integrating into projects
 * Distributed as NuGet package
-* Support for MsBuild & InspectCode log files
+* Support for MsBuild, InspectCode, DupFinder & Markdownlint log files
 * Support for Azure Pipelines & AppVeyor
 * Support for Azure Repos